1. What is a hand therapist?

 A hand therapist is needed when pain, dysfunction, trauma or disease processes occur at the hand, wrist, forearm, elbow and/or shoulder.
 Due to the complexity of the hand, a hand therapist should be your first choice for rehabilitation.
-Hand therapists are also trained in the evaluation and fabrication of custom splints.
+Hand therapists are also trained in the evaluation and fabrication of custom splints/orthoses.

 The first visit starts at our front desk with the completion of your intake information.
 As a courtesy, we will review your Medicare and Supplemental insurance benefits with you.
-We highly recommend you review your outpatient therapy benefits with your insurance company prior to your initial visit.
+We highly recommend you review your out of network outpatient physical therapy benefits with your insurance company prior to your initial visit.
 Your therapist will perform an evaluation which entails taking a detailed medical history, performing appropriate tests and measurements and developing a treatment plan with functional goals.

-A physical therapist applies research and proven techniques to help people get back in motion.
+A physical therapist applies scientific research and proven evidence based techniques to help people get back in motion.
 All physical therapists are required to receive a graduate degree, either a masters or a clinical doctorate from an accredited physical therapy program before taking a national licensure examination.
 State licensure is also required.
 Physical Therapists examine, diagnose and then treat conditions that limit the body’s ability to move and function in daily life.
 To learn more visit www.apta.org

 Please bring a picture ID, your insurance card if applicable and your completed intake forms.
 You may also come to our office prior to your appointment time and complete the intake forms before your evaluation.